GatorEducator/GatorMiner/README.md

 ##### Reflection Documents

-We are using markdown for the student reflection documents, due to the fact that its organized structure allows us to parse and perform analysis easily.
+We are using markdown format for the student reflection documents, due to the fact that its organized structure allows us to parse and perform analysis easily.
 With that said, there are few requirements for the reflection document before it could be seamlessly processed and analyzed with our tool.
 A [template](resources/reflection_template.md) is provided here.
 Note that the headers with the assignment's and student's ID/name are required.
-TextMining is set default to take the first header as assignment and the second header as student.
+GatorMiner is set default to take the first header as assignment and the second header as student.

 You can also check out the
-[sample json report](resources/sample_json_report/report%201.json) to see the format of json reports textMining gathers from AWS.
+[sample json report](resources/sample_json_report/report%201.json) to see the format of json reports GatorMiner gathers from AWS.

 ### Analysis